 To the Members of

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid Standalone Ind-AS Financial Statements give theinformation required by the Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the accounting principles generally acceptedin India of the state of affairs of the Company as at March 31 2019 the profit changesin equity and its cash flowsfor the year ended on that date.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid Standalone Financial Statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and others the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2022 and its profit total comprehensive income changes in equity and its cash flowsfor the year ended on that date.

 Basis for Opinion